-The easiest way to go about this is to visit forums, social media places, question, and answers sites.
+The easiest way to go about this is to visit forums, social media places, questions, and answers sites.
 Ask questions related to your idea and see what reply people are giving back.

 This will increase your knowledge about the topic.
 Also, it gives more points to talk about in your post.

-The feedback you get from readers might even bring up ideas that will lead to a series of article on the same subject.
+The feedback you get from readers might even bring up ideas that will lead to a series of articles on the same subject.

 Never ignore this process.